Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Results

 \subsection{Example 3}

 The influence of the choice of $\kappa$ and $\bar{s}$ on the sa\-tu\-ra\-tion profile is shown in the next examples.
-The following parameters are chosen: $\gamma=1$, $2 \alpha g = 1$, diffusion coefficient $\kappa$ in the range $[0,0.01]$, residual saturation $\bar{s}=0$ or $\bar{s}=0.2303$, maximal depth $h = 5$, value of the space discretization parameter $d = 0.01$.
+The following parameters are chosen: $\gamma=1$, $2 \alpha g = 1$, permeability $\kappa$ in the range $[0,0.01]$, critical saturation value $\bar{s}=0$, $\bar{s}=0.25$ and $\bar{s}=0.40$, maximal depth $h = 5$, value of the space discretisation parameter $d = 0.01$.
 The value of the time step $\tau$ is chosen automatically by the solver.
 The initial condition is now chosen as

 and is displayed in Figure~\ref{fig:gr_PP}.
 For numerical simplicity, the boundary condition here is of Dirichlet type \eqref{bc01} with $f_+ = f_- = 0$.